-Macroscopic properties of materials can be significantly improved by gaining a better insight into the nature of a material at the microscopic level.
+Macroscopic properties of materials can be significantly improved by gaining a better insight into the nature of the material at the microscopic level.

 Electron Backscatter Diffraction and Nanoindentation